What is success?

-Do We Need to be Wealthy to be Successful?
+Do We Need to be Wealthy To Be Successful?

-You can be successful in a variety of different aspects of your life without being rich.
-You can attain career success, family success and just life success in general.
+You can be successful in various aspects of your life without being rich.
+You can attain career, family, and life success in general.
 These things aren’t about money or wealth or riches.